Luigi Penco

 Senior Research Associate

-A native of Rome, he earned his bachelor’s degree in Electronics Engineering from Roma Tre University in 2015 and a master’s in Artificial Intelligence and Robotics from La Sapienza University of Rome in 2018.
-In 2022 he received a PhD in robotics from Université de Lorraine, while conducting his doctoral studies at Inria Nancy Grand-Est.
+He earned his bachelor’s degree in Electronics Engineering from Roma Tre University in 2015 and a master’s in Artificial Intelligence and Robotics from La Sapienza University of Rome in 2018.
+In 2022 he received a PhD in Computer Science from Université de Lorraine, while conducting his doctoral studies at Inria Nancy Grand-Est.

 During his doctoral research at Inria, he has contributed to the EU H2020 AnDy project on human-robot collaboration.
 He has developed a teleoperation system for the humanoid robot iCub with the goal of providing an intuitive way to realize complex tasks and to convey collaborative policies to the robot.